American Heart Association CPR FAQ

 As the authority in resuscitation science, research, and training, we publish the official AHA Guidelines for CPR & ECC.
 We translate these Guidelines into the highest quality training materials, courses, and programs in CPR, first aid, and advanced emergency cardiovascular care for healthcare professionals, first responders, employees, and the general public.
 The world follows the guidelines set forth by the team of researchers and cardiologists of the American Heart Association.

 Get With The Guidelines®-Resuscitation (GWTG-R) has its roots in the American Heart Association’s National Registry of Cardiopulmonary Resuscitation (NRCPR), which started in 1999 to collect resuscitation data from hospitals nationwide and create evidence-based guidelines for inpatient CPR.
-GWTG-R facilitates the efficient capture, analysis, and reporting of data that empowers and supports the implementation of current guidelines, creation, and dissemination of new knowledge, and development of next generation, evidence-based practice in resuscitation science.
-Participating hospitals have entered ONE MILLION RECORDS into Get with the Guidelines – Resuscitation!.
+GWTG-R facilitates the efficient capture, analysis, and reporting of data that empowers and supports the implementation of current guidelines, creation, and dissemination of new knowledge, and development of next-generation, evidence-based practice in resuscitation science.
+Participating hospitals have entered ONE MILLION RECORDS into getting with the Guidelines – Resuscitation!.
 These records are crucial to the ongoing research in resuscitation science.

 The American Heart Association’s CPR & ECC inspires the world to save lives and envisions a world where no one dies from cardiac arrest.
 The AHA is the leader in resuscitation science, education, and training, and publisher of the official Guidelines for CPR and ECC.
 Millions of healthcare providers and others trust the AHA for their lifesaving training, and 100% of the AHA’s profits go back into supporting its lifesaving mission.